 Lucille Bridges, mother of activist Ruby Bridges, dies at 86

-Lucille Bridges, the mother of civil rights activist Ruby Bridges, who walked with her then-6-year-old daughter past crowds screaming racist slurs as she became the first Black student at her all-white New Orleans elementary school, has died at the age of 86, the city's mayor announced Tuesday.
+Lucille Bridges, the mother of civil rights activist Ruby Bridges, who walked with her then-6-year-old daughter past crowds screaming racist slurs as she became the first Black student at her all-white New Orleans elementary school, has died at the age of 86.

+On her Instagram account Tuesday evening, Ruby Bridges said, “Today our country lost a hero.
+Brave, progressive, a champion for change.
+She helped alter the course of so many lives by setting me out on my path as a six year old little girl.
+Our nation lost a Mother of the Civil Rights Movement today.
+And I lost my mom.
+I love you and am grateful for you.
+May you Rest In Peace.”

 Bridges gave birth to Ruby in Tylertown, Mississippi, in 1954 — the same year as the landmark Brown vs. the Board of Education of Topeka, Kansas, decision that ended racial segregation in schools.